This post contains affiliate links.

-Spice up your potato recipe rotation with this side dish for bite-size roasted rosemary potatoes!
-Because the potatoes are boiled first before roasting, they emerge from the oven perfectly crispy on the outside, and creamy on the inside.
+Spice up your potato recipe rotation with this side dish for bite-sized roasted rosemary potatoes!
+Because the potatoes are boiled first before roasting, they emerge from the oven perfectly crispy on the outside and creamy on the inside.
 For ease and convenience, this roasted potato recipe works well with all small potato varieties, including red and golden potatoes, and fingerling potatoes, too!

 If there’s one herb that reigns supreme, I might just have to say it’s rosemary.
 The hearty little plant packs a flavor punch in any recipe it’s in, overpowering even the most potent of seasonings, including garlic (I mean that in a good way)!

 Loaded up on potatoes, rosemary’s earthy, lemony, peppery flavors taste divine.
-That’s especially so when the potatoes pieces are nice and crispy around the edges and soft in the center!
+That’s especially so when the potato pieces are nice and crispy around the edges and soft in the center!

 Reader rating